Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Injections

-The dose of Prednisolone and the duration of treatment are set by the doctor individually, depending on the indications and the severity of the disease.
+The dose of Prednisolone and the duration of treatment are determined by the doctor individually depending on the indications and severity of the disease.

-Prednisolone is administered intravenously (drip or jet) in droppers or intramuscularly.
-In / in the drug is usually administered first in a jet, then drip.
+Prednisolone is administered intravenously (drip or stream) in droppers or intramuscularly.
+The intravenous drug is usually administered first as a stream, then as a drip.

-In bronchial asthma, the drug is administered depending on the severity of the disease and the effectiveness of complex treatment from 75 to 675 mg per course of treatment from 3 to 16 days; in severe cases, the dose may be increased to 1400 mg per course of treatment or more with a gradual dose reduction.
+For bronchial asthma, the drug is administered depending on the severity of the disease and the effectiveness of complex treatment from 75 to 675 mg per course of treatment from 3 to 16 days; in severe cases, the dose can be increased to 1400 mg per course of treatment or more with a gradual dose reduction.

-With asthmatic status, Prednisolone is administered at a dose of 500-1200 mg per day, followed by a decrease to 300 mg per day and a transition to maintenance doses.
+For status asthmaticus, Prednisolone is administered at a dose of 500-1200 mg per day, followed by a reduction to 300 mg per day and switching to maintenance doses.

-With a thyrotoxic crisis, 100 mg of the drug is administered at a daily dose of 200-300 mg; if necessary, the daily dose can be increased to 1000 mg.
+In case of thyrotoxic crisis, 100 mg of the drug is administered in a daily dose of 200-300 mg; if necessary, the daily dose can be increased to 1000 mg.
 The duration of administration depends on the therapeutic effect, usually up to 6 days.

-In shock resistant to standard therapy, prednisolone is usually administered by bolus at the beginning of therapy, after which it is switched to drip administration.
-If blood pressure does not increase within 10-20 minutes, repeat the jet administration of the drug.
-After removing from the state of shock, continue drip administration until blood pressure stabilizes.
-A single dose is 50-150 mg (in severe cases, up to 400 mg).
+In case of shock that is resistant to standard therapy, Prednisolone is usually administered as a bolus at the beginning of therapy, after which it is switched to drip administration.
+If blood pressure does not increase within 10-20 minutes, repeat the injection of the drug.
+After recovery from the shock state, drip administration is continued until blood pressure stabilizes.
+A single dose is 50-150 mg (in severe cases - up to 400 mg).
 The drug is re-administered after 3-4 hours.
 The daily dose can be 300-1200 mg (with subsequent dose reduction).

-In acute hepatic-renal failure (acute poisoning, in the postoperative and postpartum periods, etc.), Prednisolone is administered at 25-75 mg per day; if indicated, the daily dose can be increased to 300-1500 mg per day and above.
+In case of acute hepatic-renal failure (in acute poisoning, in the postoperative and postpartum periods, etc.), Prednisolone is administered at 25-75 mg per day; if indicated, the daily dose can be increased to 300-1500 mg per day or higher.

-In rheumatoid arthritis and systemic lupus erythematosus, Prednisolone is administered in addition to the systemic administration of the drug at a dose of 75-125 mg per day for no more than 7-10 days.
+For rheumatoid arthritis and systemic lupus erythematosus, Prednisolone is administered in addition to systemic administration of the drug at a dose of 75-125 mg per day for no more than 7-10 days.

-In acute hepatitis, Prednisolone is administered at 75-100 mg per day for 7-10 days.
+In acute hepatitis, Prednisolone is administered 75-100 mg per day for 7-10 days.

-In case of poisoning with caustic fluids with burns of the digestive tract and upper respiratory tract, Prednisolone is prescribed at a dose of 75-400 mg per day for 3-18 days.
+For poisoning with cauterizing liquids with burns of the digestive tract and upper respiratory tract, Prednisolone is prescribed at a dose of 75-400 mg per day for 3-18 days.

 If intravenous administration is not possible, Prednisolone is administered intramuscularly in the same doses.
-After stopping the acute condition, Prednisolone is prescribed orally in tablets, followed by a gradual decrease in the dose.
+After relief of the acute condition, Prednisolone tablets are prescribed orally, followed by a gradual reduction in the dose.

-With prolonged use of the drug, the daily dose should be reduced gradually.
-Long-term therapy should not be stopped abruptly!
+With long-term use of the drug, the daily dose should be reduced gradually.
+Long-term therapy should not be stopped suddenly!

-The entire daily dose of the drug is recommended to take a single or double daily dose every other day, taking into account the circadian rhythm of endogenous secretion of glucocorticosteroids in the range from 6 to 8 am.
-A high daily dose can be divided into 2-4 doses, while in the morning you should take a large dose.
-Tablets should be taken orally during or immediately after a meal with a small amount of liquid.
+It is recommended to take the entire daily dose of the drug as a single dose or a double daily dose every other day, taking into account the circadian rhythm of endogenous secretion of glucocorticosteroids in the interval from 6 to 8 a.m.
+A high daily dose can be divided into 2-4 doses, with a larger dose taken in the morning.
+The tablets should be taken orally during or immediately after meals with a small amount of liquid.

-In acute conditions and as replacement therapy, adults are prescribed an initial dose of 20-30 mg per day, the maintenance dose is 5-10 mg per day.
+At acute conditions and as replacement therapy for adults, an initial dose of 20-30 mg per day is prescribed, the maintenance dose is 5-10 mg per day.
 If necessary, the initial dose can be 15-100 mg per day, maintenance - 5-15 mg per day.

-Upon receipt of a therapeutic effect, the dose is gradually reduced - 5 mg, then 2.5 mg at intervals of 3-5 days, first canceling later doses.
-With prolonged use of the drug, the daily dose should be reduced gradually.
-Long-term therapy should not be stopped abruptly!
-Cancellation of the maintenance dose is carried out the slower, the longer the glucocorticosteroid therapy was used.
+When a therapeutic effect is obtained, the dose is gradually reduced - 5 mg, then 2.5 mg at intervals of 3-5 days, first canceling later doses.
+With long-term use of the drug, the daily dose should be reduced gradually.
+Long-term therapy should not be stopped suddenly!
+The maintenance dose is discontinued more slowly the longer glucocorticosteroid therapy has been used.

-Under stressful influences (infection, allergic reaction, trauma, surgery, mental overload), in order to avoid exacerbation of the underlying disease, the dose of prednisolone should be temporarily increased (by 1.5-3, and in severe cases by 5-10 times).
+In case of stressful effects (infection, allergic reaction, trauma, surgery, mental overload), in order to avoid exacerbation of the underlying disease, the dose of prednisolone should be temporarily increased (by 1.5-3, and in severe cases - by 5-10 times).

 Side effect